rosswilson2306/homeflow-tech-test/README.md

 1. Clone this repository
 2. From inside this folder, run `bundle install` to install the dependencies.
+3. Request a copy of the API configuration file `homeflow.yml` and save it to the root directory of the project.
-3. From the same place, run the command `ruby app.rb`.
+4. From the same place, run the command `ruby app.rb`.

 You should see something like this:

 ```
 == Sinatra (v1.4.8) has taken the stage on 4567 for development with backup from Thin